PhilLockett/UnitTest/README.md

 ### Defining test cases
 A test case is defined between the macro UNIT_TEST(func, desc) and the macro END_TEST.
-The parameter 'func' is a function compatible name for the test case and is used (by RUN_TEST) to call the test case.
-The parameter 'desc' is a one line description of the test case.
-Both 'func' and 'desc' are displayed when running the tests if IS_VERBOSE is true.
+The parameter `func` is a function compatible name for the test case and is used (by RUN_TEST) to call the test case.
+The parameter `desc` is a one line description of the test case.
+Both `func` and `desc` are displayed when running the tests if IS_VERBOSE is true.

 If a test case is directly dependent on a previous test case and requires one or more test cases to have been run, NEXT_CASE(func, desc) can be used as a continuation of the test.
 This serves more as a way to split large tests into smaller chunks.
-Again 'func' is a function compatible name and 'desc' is a one line description and are displayed when running the tests.
-However, 'func' should not be called by the RUN_TEST macro or directly.
+Again `func` is a function compatible name and `desc` is a one line description and are displayed when running the tests.
+However, `func` should not be called by the RUN_TEST macro or directly.

 ### Assertions
 The macro REQUIRE(cond) is the whole point of this.
-The parameter 'cond' is a compilable condition that must be met by the test.
+The parameter `cond` is a compilable condition that must be met by the test.
 Within each unit test case, code under test should be executed then all appropriate conditions should be tested for.
 If the condition does not return true, an error message will be displayed and the error count will be incremented.

 ### Running test cases
-To run the test cases use the RUN_TEST(func) macro on all 'func's defined by the UNIT_TEST macro only.
-Do not try to run the 'func's defined by the NEXT_CASE macros as this will cause a compilation error.
+To run the test cases use the RUN_TEST(func) macro on all `func`s defined by the UNIT_TEST macro only.
+Do not try to run the `func`s defined by the NEXT_CASE macros as this will cause a compilation error.

 ### Error count